NikkelM/Hades-II-HiddenHealthbars/README.md

 Hides all enemy health bars.

+Very useful for people who want to play with less interface elements, as the Interface Opacity setting does not affect health bars.

 You can use the config file in your mod manager to also hide boss health bars by setting `hideBossHealthbars` to `true`.
 Alternatively, you can also set `hideEnemyHealthbars` to `false` to show enemy health bars again, in case you want to only hide boss health bars.